jeremy-ww/alfred-fe-helper/README.md

 <image width="500" src="./images/Xnip2021-03-05_21-34-07.jpg">

-### 3. Run an tools
+### 3. Run a tools

-This command will open the tools in your browser, and execute the text from your clipboard automatically.
+This command will open the tools in your browser, and paste the text from your clipboard automatically.

 <image width="500" src="./images/Xnip2021-03-05_21-34-57.jpg">